Chrisqd1/pymoku/doc/datalogger.rst

 Datalogger Instrument
 =======================

 The Datalogger instrument provides file logging (to CSV and Binary formats) and network streaming of time-series voltage data.
-It contains a built-in Signal Generator that can control the Moku:Lab analog outputs as well.
+It contains a built-in Waveform Generator that can control the Moku:Lab analog outputs as well.

 For file logging or network streaming, use the `_data_log` or `_stream_data` type functions, respectively.